LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/09_the_animatedsprite_class/index.md

 2. When enough time has passed (defined by the animation's delay):
    - Resets the elapsed time counter
    - Advances to the next frame
-   - Loops back to the first frame if we've reached the end
+   - Loops back to the first frame if we have reached the end
    - Updates the sprite's region to display the current frame

 > [!NOTE]